 - Capacity is limited on public transport due to social distancing so avoid peak times where possible

-- Keep your distance from other passengers, wear a face covering if you can, clean your hands frequently and use contactless payment.
+- Keep your distance from other passengers, wear a face covering, clean your hands frequently and use contactless payment.

 For more information visit www.travelwest.info/travel_update/coronavirus-travel-advice.